wso2/docs-mi/en/docs/learn/examples/template-examples/using-sequence-templates.md

 See the examples given below.

-## Example 1: Calling a sequence template
+## Example 1: Call a sequence template

 Let's illustrate the sequence template with a simple example.
 Suppose we have a sequence that logs the text "hello" in three different languages.
 We shall make use of a proxy to which we shall send a payload.
 The switch statement will log a greeting based on the language.